Human Resource Services

 Authorization is required prior to discussion OR extension of an offer to positions which report directly to vice presidents, chancellors, deans, or the WSU Athletic Director.
 Specifically, for such appointments:

-The department attaches a copy of the signed offer letter in OPDRS and/or forwards a copy of the contract (if applicable) and the candidate's letter of acceptance to HRS.
+The department attaches a copy of the signed offer letter in OPDRS and/or forwards a copy of the contract (if applicable) and the applicant's letter of acceptance to HRS.
 HRS retains the offer letter, contract (if applicable), and acceptance of offer letter in the employee's personnel folder in accordance with University records retention requirements.
 See 90.01.

 Notification to Applicants